Skip to main content

 • December 23, 2018

-For Rheumatoid Arthritis "I just finished my first round of treatments with Rituximab.
+For Rheumatoid Arthritis "I just finished my first round of treatments with rituximab.
 After the first round, my condition seemed to worsen.
 I dreaded going to bed at night because of the pain I know the night will bring.
-I could barely walk, lost function of my hands/wrists, couldn’t raise arms, and my neck movement was limited.
-After my second round, which has been 6 days ago, I’ve seen slight improvements.
-Pain, swelling and stiffness has seemed to move to different joints.
+I could barely walk, lost function of my hands/wrists, couldn’t raise my arms, and my neck movement was limited.
+After my second round, which was 6 days ago, I’ve seen slight improvements.
+Pain, swelling, and stiffness have seemed to move to different joints.
 Still hopeful it will work.
-I have tried Enbrel, cimzia, and xeljanz which brought relief, just not lasting.
-I am seriously considering taking a leave of absence from my job, to save my job."
+I have tried Enbrel, Cimzia, and Xeljanz, which brought relief, just not lasting.
+I am seriously considering taking a leave of absence from my job to save my job."

 2 / 10